Transipedia/KaMRaT/README.md

 # KaMRaT

-k-mers are the substrings of a fixed length $k$ along biological sequences.
+k-mers are the substrings of a fixed length *k* along biological sequences.

 Transcriptomics analysis based on k-mer count possesses good potential for capturing signals at nucleotide resolution.
 But a current challenge is that number of k-mer is too many and length of k-mer is too short.